MukhtarAhmad97/Cypress_Unlayer/README.md

 Hello,

 In this project, I worked with the Unlayer Studio platform to design and customize an email template.
+I can also implement this in the Page Object Model but it wasn't mentioned in the requirements.
 Here’s the process I followed:

 1. I went to the Unlayer Studio website (https://studio.unlayer.com/create/team-member-introduction-email).
 2. Added my name, Mukhtar Ahmad, to personalize the template.